Effects of Inertia, Load Damping and Dead-Bands on Frequency Histograms and Frequency Control of Power Systems: Frequency deviations

 We underline that the \circled{d} and \circled{e} histograms are obtained in two different scenarios.
-In the former we have a too low (i.e., ${D_{\mathrm{L}}=0}$) load damping and in the latter we have a poorly managed, slow varying power imbalance.
-Although the power systems characteristics and setups of the two scenarios are very different, they both result in bimodal histograms.
+In the former, we have a too low (i.e., ${D_{\mathrm{L}}=0}$) load damping and, in the latter, we have a poorly managed, slowly varying power imbalance.
+Although the power system characteristics and setups of the two scenarios are very different, they both result in bimodal histograms.

-\subsection{bimodal frequency histograms of the Great Britain's grid}
+\subsection{Bimodal frequency histograms of the Great Britain's grid}

-Let us now consider a real situation, namely the frequency histogram of the Great Britain grid displayed from data recorded along June 2018.
-Also in this case the frequency samples were picked every $1\second$ as in our simulations.
+Let us now consider a real situation, namely the frequency histogram of the Great Britain grid displayed from data recorded along with June 2018.
+The frequency samples are of the public domain and provided by the {\em National Grid ESO}, which is the electricity system operator for Great Britain \cite{GB:2016}.
+The historic frequency data for Great Britain are provided at a $1 \,\second$ resolution, as in our simulations.
 The related histogram is depicted in \RefFig{F:GbhJune}.

-It refers to the {\em entire month of June}.
-It can be clearly seen that it has a bimodal shape.
+It refers to the {entire month of June}.
+It can be seen that it has a bimodal shape.
 Our rhetorical question is: ``Which kind of bimodal histogram is it?''
 Better said: ``Is it of type \circled{d} (too small $D_{\mathrm{L}}$) or \circled{e} (inadequately handled daily power imbalance)?''
-The answer comes if we observe the hourly frequency histograms of the Great Britain grid for example in June $\text{1}^{\text{st}}$, 2018.
+The answer comes if we observe the hourly frequency histograms of the Great Britain grid for example on June $\text{1}^{\text{st}}$, 2018.

 Analogous results are obtained by considering other days.
-Each hourly histogram seems {\em unimodal} and none of them clearly shows any neat bimodal shape.
-The histograms shown in \RefFig{F:GbhJune1} highlight that there is a daily frequency drift possibly due to a mismatch of power demand and planned generation not adequately corrected by \acp{agc} and that there is some sort of dead-band (i.e., $100\,\milli\hertz$, corresponding to the same dead-band setting adopted in the \circled{e} histogram of \RefFig{F:Histo2}) that keeps primary frequency regulation inside the dead-bands.
-The shapes of the hourly and daily histograms suggest that there may be an adequate level of load damping ($D_{\mathrm{L}}$) introduced by frequency dependent loads.
+Each hourly histogram seems {\em unimodal}, and none of them clearly shows any neat bimodal shape.
+The histograms shown in \RefFig{F:GbhJune1} highlight that there is a daily frequency drift possibly due to a mismatch of power demand and planned generation not adequately corrected by \acp{agc} and that there is some sort of dead-band.
+The shape of the hourly and daily histograms suggest that there may be an adequate level of load damping ($D_{\mathrm{L}}$) introduced by frequency-dependent loads.